Hunan Beef is one of those classic Chinese dishes that conjures up savory food memories of Chinese takeout enjoyed with diet-free abandon…

 …But it’s not exactly known for its place within a low carb meal plan, as it’s traditionally served with a heaping pile of steamed rice.

 That said, if you’re low carb, or thinking about it, homemade Hunan beef is a great way to expand your repertoire beyond grilled chicken and veggies.
-Below, I’ll share my favorite way to whip up a plate of this low carb Chinese food dish, plus some tips and tricks on navigating the wok for any low carb dinner recipe.
+Below, I’ll share my favorite way to whip up a plate of this low carb Chinese food dish, plus some tips and tricks on navigating the wok for any low carb dinner recipes.

 Table of Contents: